ros2/demos/intra_process_demo/README.md

 ### 1. Two Node Pipeline

-When executed correctly, you should see strings printed in your terminal similar to what is shown below:
+When executed correctly, strings should be printed in the terminal similar to what is shown below:

 ```bash
 Published message with value: 0, and address: 0x55B68BCC6F20